 - Poached eggs

-Just as with all the other food groups, nutrient density should be emphasized with vegetables too.
-As a result, we want to be eating lots of spinach, chives, garlic, and mushrooms.
+Like the other food groups, nutrient density should be emphasized with vegetables too.

-Any vegetable is a great addition, but you have a choice to make regarding starchy vegetables like potatoes, sweet potatoes, and other root vegetables.
-These tend to be higher in carbohydrate.
-Adding starches to a calorie-dense diet full of healthy fat will increase the speed of weight gain – a good thing.
-However, this will increase the likelihood of more fat gain too.
+Adding a lot of starches to a calorie-dense diet full of healthy fat will increase the speed of weight gain – a good thing.
+However, this might potentially increase the likelihood of more fat gain too.
 Therefore, depending on your aims and objectives, it’s your choice whether you want to go higher carb or not.

-Fruit can play a great role in a weight-gain diet.
-As well as being high in nutrients, avocados and olives are very energy-dense too, which makes them an excellent choice.
+Low-sugar fruit can be beneficial on a weight-gain diet.
+Besides being high in nutrients, avocados and olives are very energy-dense, which makes them an excellent choice.

-Eating a moderate amount of sweeter fruits, like apples and bananas, can also be fine if you’re trying to gain weight (unless you have specific reasons to stay very low carb).
+Eating a moderate amount of sweeter fruits, like apples and bananas, can also be fine if you’re trying to gain weight, unless you have specific health-related reasons to stay very low carb, such as diabetes).